By Michael Johnathan McDonald

 resources, such as deep coal mines and plenty of land to grow crops.
 Europe on

-the other hand was extremely vicious group of heritage so in grapping what else
+the other hand was extremely vicious group of heritages intertwined so in grapping what else

 was left of the Earth was a competition: Closely watched by other countries as